Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 You want to eat healthy to help your body heal and stay fit.
 However, some information collected from the internet can be very confusing.

-Here are 11 myths about food debunked.
+Here are 11 food myths debunked.

 1. Carbs are bad

-Of course, white bread, white rice, processed pasta, and french fries, among others, are empty carbohydrates and not good energy sources because they are primarily high in simple sugar and are devoid of healthy nutrients.
+Of course, white bread, white rice, processed pasta, and French fries, among others, are empty carbohydrates and not good energy sources because they are primarily high in simple sugar and are devoid of healthy nutrients.

 Eating the same foods in their natural form (whole grain or potatoes with their skin) will give you nutrients like minerals, vitamins, fiber, and phytonutrients.